fpv-iplab/STMDA-RetinaNet/README.md

-# Detectron2 implementation of STMDA-RetinaNet [Unsupervised Multi Camera Domain Adaptation for Object  Detection in Cultural Sites](https://iplab.dmi.unict.it/OBJ-MDA/)
+# Detectron2 implementation of STMDA-RetinaNet [A Multi Camera Usupervised Domain Adaptation Pipeline for Object Detection in Cultural Sites through Adversarial Learning and Self-Training](https://iplab.dmi.unict.it/OBJ-MDA/)

 ## Architecture